 Join the discussions below, or start a new post about church ministry.

-Is your church hosting a Vacation Bible School (VBS) program this year?
-If so, I'd love to hear about it!
+Is your church hosting Vacation Bible School this summer or are you trying something different as part of your ministry with children?
+If so, we'd love to hear about it!

 What could be done to improve our support for women and ethnic minority leaders when they are seeking a pastoral or ministerial call?

 Representatives from congregations across Canada gathered May 24-26 to discern, discuss, and dream about where God is leading the CRC.
 Get a sense of the event via this CRC News article.